newchuyalong/libgdx-learning/Gradle-and-Intellij-IDEA.md

 You just [[generated your libgdx project|Project Setup Gradle]], now it's time to start developing its guts in Intellij IDEA!
-Before you can import your project into Intellij, make sure you [[setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA)]]!
+Before you can import your project into Intellij, make sure you [[setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]]!

 ## Importing Your Project
 Go to `Import Project`, navigate to your project folder and select the `build.gradle` file.
 Hit `OK`.
 In the next dialog, leave all settings as they are and hit `OK` again.
 Intellij IDEA will now import your project.
 This can take a while on the first time, as it downloads the Gradle wrapper and some dependencies.